GouniManikumar12/admesh-docs/docs/python-sdk/installation.md

 # Python SDK Installation

-The AdMesh Python SDK provides convenient access to the AdMesh REST API from any Python 3.8+ application.
-It includes type definitions for all request params and response fields, and offers both synchronous and asynchronous clients.
+The AdMesh Python SDK provides programmatic access to the AdMesh REST API for Python 3.8+ applications.
+The SDK includes comprehensive type definitions for all request parameters and response fields, with support for both synchronous and asynchronous operations.

 ## Requirements